-2.5 Modelling displacement-related unemployment episodes
+2.3 Data modelling (2): displacement-related unemployment episodes

-In order to categorise unemployment inflows and the subsequent unemployment episodes, we have to establish rules for linking unemployment to previous employment episodes.
-Situations for which these rules are relevant include the following (cf. Figure 5):
+In order to categorise unemployment inflows and the subsequent unemployment episodes, rules had to be established for linking unemployment to previous employment episodes and thus to previous employers - or for refraining from assuming such a link.
+Situations for which such a division is relevant include the following:

-- (1) On separating from an employment relationship, a person may leave the labour market for a certain period of time and subsequently return as a job seeker.
-If the period elapsed does not exceed the legally defined limits, such a person will still qualify for unemployment benefits.
-However, it does not seem appropriate to attribute this type of unemployment to the last employer if the lacuna exceeds certain limits. - (2) "Job-hoppers" will earn their benefit entitlement in different subsequent jobs.
-If they incur a longer period of unemployment, it would again not seem appropriate to link their unemployment to the company that happened to be the last employer. - (3) Some persons might experience a "downward spiral" of increasing job insecurity, where displacement from one job which used to be stable leads to another job which turns out to be less stable, and so on, until they finally end up in long-lasting unemployment.
-Again, it would be inappropriate to link this type of unemployment to the last employing establishment because the final unemployment appears to be the result of an unstable career rather than the outcome of the last employer's practice.
+- (1) On separating from an employment relationship, a person may leave the labour market for a certain period of time and subsequently return as a job seeker and a claimant of compensation.
+It does not appear appropriate to attribute this type of unemployment to the last employer if the lacuna exceeds certain limits. - (2) "Job-hoppers" will earn their benefit entitlement in different subsequent jobs.
+If they incur a longer period of unemployment, it would not appear appropriate to attribute their unemployment to the company that happened to be the last employer.

-In order to solve these problems, and in accordance with the rule for joining unemployment spells together, we have refrained from labelling unemployment episodes by the characteristics of the last employer if a lacuna of more than 90 days occurred between the end of the last employment episode and the beginning of an unemployment episode.
-This solves problem (1) above.
-In order to solve problems (2) and (3), we controlled for the relationship between the duration of receiving unemployment benefit17 and the duration of the preceding employment episode.
-The latter must be at least twice as long as the former in order to have "earned" the whole benefit with one employer.
-Any subsequent period of drawing the means-tested and taxfunded unemployment aid18 that may follow unemployment benefit after no more than 90 days will be linked to the former, thus being attributed to the same employer.
+In order to solve problems of this type, and in accordance with the rule for joining unemployment spells together, we have refrained from labelling unemployment episodes by the characteristics of the last employer if a lacuna of more than 90 days intervened between the end of the last employment episode and the beginning of an unemployment episode.
+Furthermore, the quantitative relationship between the duration of receiving unemployment benefit and the duration of the preceding employment episode was controlled for.
+According to the applicable rules of social security law, the latter must be at least twice as long as the former in order to have "earned" the whole benefit entitlement with one employer.
+After exhaustion of the benefit claim, meanstested and tax-funded unemployment aid may follow.
+Unless a lacuna of more than 90 days intervened, subsequent periods of drawing unemployment aid were linked to the preceding benefit period, thus being attributed to the same employer.